Being sustainable means a real and sincere commitment to our own essence and also to the challenges the world faces today.

 Our focus is on the goals which require us to show commitment to other people.
 Other people means the people that we share our lives with and those who live around us, but also those who live far way, in circumstances very different from our own.
 People must be at the heart of development and responsible for it.
 We have the same origins, we belong to the same community – let us share the same vision of the future.

-Our focus is on the comprehensive development goals which rely on a commitment to the vulnerable, including ending poverty and promoting healthy habits.
+Our focus is on the comprehensive development goals which rely on a commitment to the most vulnerable, for as Paul VI affirmed in the encyclical Populorum Progressio: "Development cannot be limited to mere economic growth.
+In order to be authentic, it must be complete: integral, that is, it has to promote the good of every man and of the whole man."
 To reach these goals, we must commit to sustainable economic development, to enhancing equality of opportunity and to minimizing inequality.

 Overpopulation, forest policies, intensive agriculture or the rise of megacities are some of the trends that are putting the world economy to the test.
 But what should really concern us is the consequences: an exponential increase in CO2 emissions, increase in the global average temperature, species extinction or sea pollution are putting our survival to the test.